 Here Are The 9 Strangest Rock Formations In Wyoming You Have To See To Believe

 Wyoming is full of strange and wonderful sights.
 The unique rock formations scattered around the state are just one example.
-It’s true we have some pretty amazing mountain ranges, but some of our smaller natural stone creations are so peculiar, they rival even the Grand Tetons as attractions in their own right.
-Here is a sampling of some of the strangest rock formations in the Cowboy State.
+It’s true we have some pretty amazing mountain ranges in Wyoming, but some of our smaller natural stone creations are so peculiar that they rival even the Grand Tetons as attractions in their own right.
+Here is a sampling of some of the strangest rock formations in Wyoming.
 Some are more well-known than others, but they all have to be seen to be believed.

 What other odd rock formations have you seen around Wyoming?
 Tell us about your favorites in the comments!

 OnlyInYourState may earn compensation through affiliate links in this article.

 What are some really cool, big Wyoming rock formations?